Internal Linking & SEO: A Guide for Site Owners & Teams

 Avoid these common pitfalls:

-- Don’t overdo it—link only where it helps the user.
-Every paragraph shouldn’t be full of links.
+• Don’t overdo it—link only where it helps the user.
+Don’t fill every paragraph with links.

 Helping Users, Not Just Google